 Bribery Act Compliance Roadmap

-Our roadmap for Bribery Act compliance follows the Six Principles in the UK Government's Bribery Act Guidance.
+Your roadmap for Bribery Act compliance should follow the Six Principles in the UK Government's Bribery Act Guidance.
 The first of these principles states that your procedures to prevent bribery should be proportionate to the bribery risks that you face, which in turn is determined by the nature, size and complexity of your company.
 Bearing this in mind, your roadmap should include:

 - Step 1: Prepare anti-bribery policies and procedures, and ensure that they are attested to by employees and associated persons.
 Depending on your risk assessment, these may include gifts and hospitality, donations, charitable contributions, facilitation payments and dealing with public officials.